The Dark Side of the Moon: Rankings The Dark Side of the Moon frequently appears on professional rankings of the greatest albums. In 1987, Rolling Stone ranked it the 35th best album of the preceding 20 years. Rolling Stone ranked it number 43 on its 2003 and 2012 lists of the "500 Greatest Albums of All Time" and number 55 in its 2020 list, Pink Floyd's highest placement. Both Rolling Stone and Q have listed The Dark Side of the Moon as the best progressive rock album.

 In 2006, Australian Broadcasting Corporation viewers voted The Dark Side of the Moon their favourite album.
 NME readers voted it the eighth-best album in a 2006 poll, and in 2009, Planet Rock listeners voted it the greatest of all time.
 The album is also number two on the "Definitive 200" list of albums, made by the National Association of Recording Merchandisers "in celebration of the art form of the record album".
 It ranked 29th in The Observer's 2006 list of "The 50 Albums That Changed Music", and 37th in The Guardian's 1997 list of the "100 Best Albums Ever", as voted for by a panel of artists and music critics.
 In 2014, readers of Rhythm voted it the seventh most influential progressive drumming album.
 It was voted number 9 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).

-The album's cover has also been praised by critics and listeners, with VH1 proclaiming it to be the fourth greatest in history.
+In 2007, VH1 named Dark Side of the Moon the fourth-greatest album cover.